dynamoose/dynamoose/docs/docs/guide/Model.md

 ]);
 ```

-If you don't pass the `schema` parameter it is required that you have an existing model already registed with that name.
+If you don't pass the `schema` parameter it is required that you have an existing model already registered with that name.
 This will use the existing model already registered.

 ```js
 const Cat = dynamoose.model("Cat"); // Will reference existing model, or if no model exists already with name `Cat` it will throw an error.